-such as one to estimate costs associated with catastrophic events, actuaries should follow relevant actuarial standards of practice.
-According to actuarial standards of practice, it is recommended that advanced analytical modeling, such as catastrophe modeling be incorporated to derive estimates, such as for budget projections, to account for low-frequency events with high-severity or widespread potential effects, such as pandemics.
+analytical modeling, such as catastrophe modeling be incorporated to derive estimates, such as for budget projections, to account for low-frequency events with high-severity or widespread potential effects, such as pandemics.
 This actuarial standard of practice provides guidance to actuaries when performing actuarial services with respect to selecting, using, reviewing, or evaluating catastrophe models.60

-VHA officials stated that they could run this type of advanced analytical modeling if they were given the input from VHA program offices and the resources, such as input from subject matter experts within and outside VHA, to do so.
+VHA officials stated that they could run this type of advanced analytical modeling if they were given the input from VHA program offices, such as input from subject matter experts within and outside VHA and the resources to do so.
 However, VHA officials also indicated that modeling unanticipated pandemics and similar catastrophes is not within the scope of their actuarial contract or the EHCPM.

 Partly as a result of not having the modeling capacity to prepare estimates for catastrophic events, VHA needed to make multiple transfers of CARES Act funds to accommodate changing pandemic needs and was more general in its identification of needs when requesting ARPA funds.
-Developing an analytic modeling capacity to estimate the resources needed to respond to catastrophes would allow VHA to draw from lessons learned during the pandemic, such as how much care was deferred during the pandemic and if and when it would return, and use them to inform a potential future supplemental funding request.
+61 Developing an analytic modeling capacity to estimate the resources needed to respond to catastrophes would allow VHA to draw from lessons learned during the pandemic, such as how much care was deferred during the pandemic and if and when it would return, and use them to inform a potential future supplemental funding request.
 In doing this, VHA would be better prepared to estimate resource needs to allow better management and planning in the event of a catastrophe.